Goo-aw233/MSPCManagerHelper/README.md

 ## 👏 Introduction

-`MSPCManagerHelper` is a utility tool designed to complement `Microsoft PC Manager`.
-It aims to provide users with efficient and convenient solutions for resolving issues they may encounter.
+`MSPCManagerHelper` is a utility (`PCM Assistant`, `PCM Helper` or `Microsoft PC Manager Helper`) that comes with [`Microsoft PC Manager`](https://www.microsoft.com/store/productId/9PM860492SZD).
+This tool is designed to provide users with efficient and convenient solutions to quickly deal with problems they may encounter during use.
 Visit <https://pcmanager.microsoft.com> to download and experience the latest version of Microsoft PC Manager and join our [User Community](https://forms.office.com/r/EPcrKfUbjK)! 😉

 > [!IMPORTANT]